nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `addlesson <LESSON_TYPE> -n <LESSON_NAME> -d <DATE_OF_LESSON> -t <STARTING_TIME> -h <DURATION_OF_LESSON_IN_HOURS> -m <DURATION_OF_LESSON_IN_MINUTES> -s <LESSON_SUBJECT> -a <ADDRESS_OF_LESSON> -r <IF_LESSON_IS_RECURRING`

 <div markdown="block" class="alert alert-info">

-- **Adding recurring lessons:**
-    - to specify that the lesson added is recurring on a weekly-basis, simply specify `-r` in your command! if it is a temporary lesson, simply leave it out.
+* **ℹ Adding Recurring Lessons:** to specify that the lesson added is recurring on a weekly-basis, simply specify `-r` in your command! if it is a temporary lesson, simply leave it out.

 </div>

 **Note that:**